Vedant021004/Tensorflow/README.md

 0

-A single linear decision boundary cannot represent this pattern directly from the original features.
+We want output 1 only when the inputs are different.

-A hidden layer can transform the inputs first.
+A single linear rule cannot separate these four original input points correctly.

-Consider two hand-designed hidden neurons:
+Let's build two hidden neurons manually

-Neuron 1
+🟣 Hidden Neuron 1

 $$
-h_1 = ReLU(x_1-x_2)
+h_1=ReLU(x_1-x_2)
 $$

 Weights:

 [1, -1]

-Bias:
+This activates for:

-0
+[1, 0]

-Neuron 2
+🟢 Hidden Neuron 2

 $$
-h_2 = ReLU(x_2-x_1)
+h_2=ReLU(x_2-x_1)
 $$

 Weights:

 [-1, 1]

-Bias:
+This activates for:

-0
+[0, 1]

-Their outputs are:
+Watch the representation change

 Input